 \subsection{Population-level analysis}

-Table \ref{tab:pop} compares the baseline model (equations \eqref{eq.baseline a} and \eqref{eq.baseline b}) with the complete model (equations \eqref{eq.final a} \eqref{eq.final b} \eqref{eq.final Var}) at the population level.
-Columns (1) and (2) of the table refer to the baseline model, while columns (3), (4) and (5) correspond to the complete model.
-All regressions in table \ref{tab:pop} are run with clustered standard errors by participant.\footnote{A negligible fraction of observations (4 out of 2640, or 0.1\%) yielded slightly negative values for $a_0$ and $b_0$ due to a minor margin of error in the graphical interface.
-This only occurred in rare cases where the variance was exceptionally high, and the expected value was near the extremes (0.01 or 0.99).
+Table \ref{tab:pop} reports the baseline model (equations \eqref{eq.baseline a} and \eqref{eq.baseline b}) and the complete model (equations \eqref{eq.final a}, \eqref{eq.final b} and \eqref{eq.final Var}) estimated at the population level.
+Columns (1) and (2) correspond to the baseline model, while columns (3), (4) and (5) correspond to the complete model.
+All regressions in Table \ref{tab:pop} are estimated with standard errors clustered at the participant level.\footnote{A negligible fraction of observations (4 out of 2640, or 0.1\%) yielded slightly negative values for $a_0$ and $b_0$ due to a minor margin of error in the graphical interface.
+This only occurred in rare cases where the reported variance was exceptionally high and the expected value was near the extremes (0.01 or 0.99).